 B.W.
 Filippone (Caltech), T.M.
 Ito (ORNL), and B. Plaster (U. Kentucky) have most recently brought about the successful completion of the first round of physics measurements with the UCNA apparatus.
-They are also all collaborators on the SNS EDM project, and work primarily on the inner detector system and the magnetic field system.
+They are also all collaborators on the SNS EDM project, and are responsible for the inner detector system and the magnetic field system.